 To recover compensation in a medical malpractice case, you must show that:

-This duty was breached by a doctor or medical professional.
+- This duty was breached by a doctor or medical professional.
 Generally, medical experts compare your doctor’s actions to those of another, qualified physician.
-If you doctor did not provide the same level of care as expected, this is likely medical negligence.
+If your doctor did not provide the same level of care as expected, this is likely medical negligence.

 What compensation am I entitled to receive?